liuyeah/liuyeah.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 👨🏻‍🎓 Biography
-I will be joining The Ohio State University (OSU) as a Postdoctoral Scholar in Fall 2025.
+I am currently a Postdoctoral Scholar at The Ohio State University (OSU), under the supervision of Prof. [Xia Ning](https://cse.osu.edu/people/ning.104).

 I received my Ph.D. degree from the School of Artificial Intelligence and Data Science, University of Science and Technology of China (USTC) in April, 2025, under the supervision of Prof. [Enhong Chen](http://staff.ustc.edu.cn/~cheneh/).
 Previously, I was a visiting Ph.D. student with Prof. [Xiaofang Zhou](https://sites.google.com/view/xiaofang-zhou) at The Hong Kong University of Science and Technology (HKUST), and interned at _ByteDance - AI LAB_, as an algorithm intern.
 I received my Bachelor degree from USTC in July, 2019, and majored in Electronic Information Engineering.